 The changes are no doubt Google’s bid to offer a more Google-centric experience on Apple.
 While Safari and Apple mail continue to be popular with a healthy percentage of iPhone and iPad users, the changes could also prove to be a future incursion.

-For now, these are the Apple devices which can capitalise on the new iOS 14 update:
+For now, these are the Apple devices that can capitalise on the new iOS 14 update:

 iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, iPhone XS, iPhone XS Max, iPhone XR, iPhone X, iPhone 8, iPhone 8 Plus, iPhone 7, iPhone 7 Plus, iPhone 6S, iPhone 6S Plus, iPhone SE (gen 1), iPhone SE (gen 2), and iPod touch (gen 7).